maneesh756/lexicalcodes_for-number-conversions-/README.md

-this is just sample of lex codes i made this lex on the project given in my academics my future work is to merge all this codes to together and run this code based on the user input
+this is just sample of lex codes i made this lex on the project given in my academics my future work is to merge all this codes to together and run this code based on the user input i am also attaching the lex.yy.c file to run this codes